-Car riders are not to arrive at school prior to 8:00 AM in the morning.
-Doors will remain locked until 8:00 AM.
-Please do not release students from cars until 8:00 AM.
+Car riders are not to arrive to school prior to 8:40 AM.
+Doors will remain locked until 8:40 AM.
+Please do not release students from cars until 8:40 AM.
 Car riders shall use the front of the school for drop-off and pick-up.
-Parents of younger students, or students with special needs should utilize the curb lane.